 This question is directed at finding out to what extent individuals have equal access to participation in society regardless of their social background.
 This includes equal access to education, public office or employment.

-Equality of opportunity for women, ethnic or religious groups should be evaluated explicitly in your analysis.
+The denial of equal opportunity based on gender, sexual orientation, religion, ethnicity, race or political preference should be evaluated explicitly in your analysis as should be the scope and intensity of discrimination against non-citizens.
 Please comment both on the legal provisions and their implementation and enforcement.

+Quantitative Reference Indicators: Literacy rate \cdot Ratio of female to male enrollment \cdot Gross enrollment ratio \cdot Female labor force

 Equality of opportunity is achieved.
-Women and members of ethnic or religious groups have equal access to education, public office and employment.
-There is a comprehensive and effective legal and 10 institutional framework for the protection against discrimination.
-9 8 Equality of opportunity is largely achieved.
-Women and members of ethnic or religious groups have near-equal access to education, public office and employment.
+Women and members of ethnic, religious and other groups have equal access to education, public office and employment.
+There is a comprehensive and effective legal and institutional framework for the protection against discrimination.

+Equality of opportunity is largely achieved.
+Women and members of ethnic, religious and other groups have near-equal access to education, public office and employment.
 There are a number of legal provisions against discrimination, but their implementation is at times insufficient.

-6 5 Equality of opportunity is not achieved.
-Women and/or members of ethnic or religious groups have limited access to education, public office and employment.
-There are some legal provisions against 4 discrimination, but their implementation is highly deficient.
-3 2 Equality of opportunity is denied.
-Women and/or members of ethnic or religious groups have only very limited access to education, public office and employment.
+Equality of opportunity is only partially achieved.
+Women and/or members of ethnic, religious and other groups have limited access to education, public office and employment.
+There are some legal provisions against discrimination, but their implementation is highly deficient.

+Equality of opportunity is not achieved.
+Women and/or members of ethnic, religious and other groups have only very limited access to education, public office and employment.
 There are no legal provisions against discrimination.